Arthi-chaud/Blih2Github/README.md

 To use Blih2Github, you'll need the following:

 - A copy of your blih repositories.
 - A Github account.
 You must be able to push using SSH.
+Otherwise it'll use HTTPS
 - A [Github organisation](https://github.com/account/organizations/new?coupon=&plan=team_free)
 - A [Github API Key](https://github.com/settings/tokens/new) (Tick '*repo*' to give the acces token the required scopes)
 - Bash
 - An internet connection
+- Linux, Windows or macOs

 ## Usage